Skip to main content

 Underground Arts

-Tucked into the city’s burgeoning Callowhill neighborhood, this lower-level space caters to a creative crowd with genres of live music that run the spectrum.
-Parliament Funkadelic, Roky Erickson and JoJo are a few of the established acts that have taken the stage here over the years, but for the most part, the 650-person capacity venue remains true to its name, giving rising stars just making their mark in the industry the opportunity to shine.
-Most shows at the venue are 21-plus and standing-room-only.
+Parliament Funkadelic, Roky Erickson and JoJo are a few of the established acts that have taken the stage here over the years, but for the most part, the 650-person-capacity venue remains true to its name, giving rising stars just making their mark on the industry the opportunity to shine.

 Where: Underground Arts, 1200 Callowhill Street, Philadelphia, PA